isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-apply-citations.md

 ## Manage citations

-From the  toolbar, sort, and search for citations according to the sources to use in your topic.
+The citations are sorted alphabetically in the left panel.
+Search for the citations according to the sources to use in your topic.

 ### Filter